MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

         /// The HTTP response reason phrase.
         String ReasonPhrase { get; };
         /// Get the response content stream asynchronously.
-        /// This method will throw a COM exception if no content was found for the
+        /// This method will throw a COM exception if the content failed to load.
-        /// response, or the content failed to load.
-Note the content (if any) for
+        /// A null stream means no content was found.
+Note content (if any) for
         /// redirect responses is ignored.
-A null stream means empty data content.
         /// If this method is being called again before a first call has completed,
         /// it will complete at the same time all prior calls do.
         /// If this method is being called after a first call has completed, it will
         /// return immediately (asynchronously).
-        Windows.Foundation.IAsyncOperation<Windows.Storage.Streams.IRandomAccessStream> TryGetContentAsync();
+        Windows.Foundation.IAsyncOperation<Windows.Storage.Streams.IRandomAccessStream> GetContentAsync();
     }
 }
 ```